Content

 For instance, Hers offers trackers — like protein intake, sleep, and step trackers — as well as healthy recipes and guidance based on your personalized eating profile.

-Hers also helps make healthy eating easier and more convenient with protein-packed meal replacement bars and shakes.
+Hers also helps make healthy eating easier and more convenient with access to protein-packed meal replacement bars and shakes designed by physicians and approved by dieticians.

 Everyone’s weight loss journey looks a little different.
 And it’s a long game, so ongoing support is key.

-The best telehealth services offer ongoing access to healthcare professionals so you can ask questions, discuss any medication side effects that crop up, and get tweaks to your treatment plan.
+The best telehealth services offer ongoing access to healthcare professionals with regular follow-ups.
+That way, you can ask questions, discuss any medication side effects that crop up, and get tweaks to your treatment plan.

 For example, some people experience nausea each time their GLP-1 dose is increased.
 (GLP-1 doses are typically increased every four weeks during the first few months of treatment.)
 If this is happening to you, your provider might change your dose escalation plan.